aatishb/indiacovidtests/README2.md

 # India Test Tracker
-An [interactive website](https://aatishb.com/indiatesttracker/) that lists & visualizes COVID testing data provided by the Indian Government
+An [interactive website](https://aatishb.com/indiatesttracker/) that lists & visualizes COVID testing data provided by the Indian Government.

 # Data
 The state data is provided by [covid19india.org](https://api.covid19india.org/) and the district data is provided by the Indian [Ministry of Health](https://www.mohfw.gov.in/).

-[Click here](https://github.com/aatishb/indiatestpositivitydata) for more details and an archive of the data.
+For more details & an archive of the data, visit [this github repository](https://github.com/aatishb/indiatestpositivitydata).

 # Credits & License
 India Test Tracker is developed by [Aatish Bhatia](https://aatishb.com/).
+The code for this website is available [here](https://github.com/aatishb/indiatesttracker).

 With thanks to Prasun Mahanti, Manu Prakash, Harsha Devulapalli, and [IndiaCovidSOS](https://www.indiacovidsos.org/) members for feedback & ideas.